matkalinowski/EfficientNet-on-Stanford-Cars-Dataset/README.md

-This project is thesis code for my postgraduate studies- Deep neural networks, applications in digital media.
+adThis project is thesis code for my postgraduate studies- Deep neural networks, applications in digital media.

-Project implements EfficientNet and it's training on Stanford Cars dataset with possibility of extension.
+Project implements EfficientNet and it's training on Stanford Cars dataset with possibility of extension to both other models and datasets.

-You can find other networks comparision [here](https://paperswithcode.com/sota/fine-grained-image-classification-on-stanford)
+- You can find other networks comparison [here](https://paperswithcode.com/sota/fine-grained-image-classification-on-stanford)

-You can find original implementation in tensorflow [here](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).
+- You can find original implementation in tensorflow [here](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).

-Relevant experiments can be found on [this neptune dashboard](https://ui.neptune.ai/matkalinowski/sandbox/experiments?viewId=47196815-c2a8-4a2b-bb7c-cf3d146805ac).
+- Relevant experiments, that I performed can be found on [this neptune dashboard](https://ui.neptune.ai/matkalinowski/sandbox/experiments?viewId=47196815-c2a8-4a2b-bb7c-cf3d146805ac).

 ### Howto